DerekTurtleRoe/ares/docs/interface/icarus.md

     and for all games if this box is unticked, icarus guesses the manifest data.
-    This option is still relevant when "Create Manifests" is unticked: higan uses icarus to generate a manifest when a game is loaded, not just at import-time.
+    This option is still relevant when "Create Manifests" is unticked: ares uses icarus to generate a manifest when a game is loaded, not just at import-time.

 Command line